 Price range per bottle: £17 > £38

 Rathfinny Wine Estate is located near Polegate (East Sussex) and is one of the newer additions of Vineyards established in the UK.
-Established in 2010 by Mark and Sarah Driver, it occupies the main part of Cradle Valley, on south-facing slopes in the South Downs of Sussex, one of England’s exceptional natural landscapes.
+Established in 2010 by Mark and Sarah Driver, it occupies the central part of Cradle Valley, on south-facing slopes in the South Downs of Sussex, one of England’s exceptional natural landscapes.

-Rathfinny have over 375,000 vines planted on 91 hectares (226 acres) of the Estate, with predominantly Pinot Noir, Chardonnay and Pinot Meunier for their Sussex Sparkling wines and a cluster of blocks of Pinot Blanc and Pinot Gris for their Cradle Valley still wine.
+Rathfinny has over 375,000 vines planted on 91 hectares (226 acres) of the Estate, with predominantly Pinot Noir, Chardonnay and Pinot Meunier for their Sussex Sparkling wines and a cluster of blocks of Pinot Blanc and Pinot Gris for their Cradle Valley still wine.